Teenage Mutant Ninja Turtles Shredder Sixth Scale Figure by DreamEX Review

 I think I may have said it in one of my other Turtle toy features, but I’ve never liked any look the Turtles have had after the first two live action movies.
 Don’t even get me started on how horrid I think the Michael Bay Turtles look (I refuse to even watch the movies).

-When it was announced that a new line of 1/6 scale (12″ scale) TMNT figures were coming from DreamEX, a company I didn’t know existed, my jaw hit the floor.
+When it was announced that a new line of sixth scale (12″) TMNT figures were coming from DreamEX, a company I didn’t know existed, my jaw hit the floor.
 When I saw the prototype pics for Casey Jones and Shredder (then later on with the Leo and Raph), I knew I would be tracking down these figures.
 I knew then I’d be passing on Mondo and ThreeZero’s figures.

 I had to go through a website called Chimungmung to get Shredder.
 The reason for that is because these figures are only supposed to be available for the Chinese market only (as indicated on the box) because of licensing deals.
 Only certain companies can do the TMNT Universe figures in certain scales under certain rules and Playmates gets the retail space.